spamalot/quichem/SYNTAX.rst

 ``lioh``     LiOH
 ===========  ======================================

-Since element names are not capitalized, there are several ambiguous cases.
-To clarify ambiguous cases, put a dot (``.``) at any ambiguous position in the compound.
+Since element names are not capitalized, there are several ambiguous cases when creating comounds.
+By default, ``quichem`` chooses the elements with the longest symbol.
+To clarify ambiguous cases, put a dot (``.``) at any ambiguous position in the compound such that a long element symbol is broken down into multiple shorter element symbols.

 Some common ambiguous cases to remember are PO and HS.
 A dot must be used to separate the elements in these cases, or else Po and Hs are received as